erickeller/project-led/Readme.md

 GREEN -> ready
 BLUE -> question

-the GREEN and blue states can be setup by the trainees (also called minions) with some git aliases:
+The GREEN and blue states can be setup by the trainees (also called minions) with some git aliases:

 ```
 git done